Modelence modules support a configSchema that lets you define typed, named

 mutations: {

-async sendNotification({ userId, message }) {
+async sendNotification({ userId, message }: { userId: string; message: string }) {

-const emailEnabled = getConfig('notifications.emailEnabled') as boolean;
+const emailEnabled = notificationsModule.getConfig('emailEnabled'); // boolean

 if (!emailEnabled) {